arlaneenalra/Tandy1400/README.md

 ## Status

+2024-11-16 - Regenerating PCB layout for new order.
+    * A whole bunch of minor changes that should fix the -22v boost converter.
+    * New switch foot print should allow for harvesting the original switch.
+    * Added jumpers for operation without the Arduino.

+2024-11-11 - Boards arrived!
+    * Fixed pin size and overall footprint on U2.
+The holes were too small and it was too close to the edge.
+    * Fixed diode pin sizes, I had DO-41 and the diodes are actually D201AD.
+    * The whole -22v boost converter doesn't work ....
+    * Fixed incorrect inductor connections for negative boost converter
+    * Fixed R6 and R4 being reversed.

 2024-11-05 - Just ordered a set of boards via JLCPCB.
 I'll update when they are received and tested.

 ![Rev 1 circuit diagram](Tandy1400PSU-Rev1.png?raw=true "Rev1 PSU")